Pierre Strong Jr.: New England Patriots

 Strong was selected by the New England Patriots with the 127th pick in the fourth round of the 2022 NFL draft.
 On December 12, 2022, Strong scored a three–yard rushing touchdown for his first career touchdown in a 27–13 victory over the Arizona Cardinals.
 Strong finished his rookie season with ten carries for 100 yards and one rushing touchdown.

 Cleveland Browns

-On August 27, 2023, Strong was traded to the Cleveland Browns in exchange for Tyrone Wheatley Jr.
+On August 27, 2023, Strong was traded to the Cleveland Browns in exchange for Tyrone Wheatley Jr. He appeared in all 17 games for Cleveland (including one start), recording 63 rush attempts for 291 yards and one touchdown.
+In 2024, Strong logged 26 carries for 108 scoreless yards across 14 appearances.

 On August 26, 2025, Strong was waived by the Browns with an injury designation as part of final roster cuts.

 Green Bay Packers

-On September 8, 2025, Strong was signed to the Green Bay Packers practice squad.
-He was elevated to the active roster for Week 7.
+On September 8, 2025, Strong was signed to the Green Bay Packers' practice squad.
+He was elevated to the active roster for Weeks 7 and 15.
+Strong signed a reserve/future contract with Green Bay on January 12, 2026.

+On August 30, 2026, Strong was released by the Packers as part of final roster cuts.
+A day later, he was signed to the Packers' practice squad.